Teamsters 117 contract

 Article 25 – Wages

-25.1.
-Increment Increases.
-Employees will receive an annual salary adjustment on their periodic increment date until such time as the employee reaches the top step of the salary range.
-Employees shall continue to receive increment increases at the rate of two (2) steps each twelve (12) months unless they are newly hired at step A, in which case they will receive a two (2) step increase at six (6) months then two (2) steps annually thereafter.
+Employees will receive an annual salary adjustment based on their progression start date until such time as the employee reaches the top step of the salary range.
+Employees shall continue to receive increment increases at the rate of two (2) steps each twelve (12) months.

 The parties agree that this Agreement is made pursuant to the terms of RCW 41.80, including the financial feasibility requirements in RCW 41.80.010.